servo/rust-url/idna/README.md

 ## Breaking changes since 0.5.0

 * IDNA 2008 rules are no longer supported.
 Attempting to enable them panics immediately.
-* `check_hyphens` now also rejects the hyphen in the third and fourth position in a label.
+UTS 46 allows all the names that IDNA 2008 allows, and when transitional processing is disabled, they resolve to the name names.
+There are additional names that IDNA 2008 disallows but UTS 46 maps to names that IDNA 2008 allows (notably, upper-case input is mapped to lower-case output).
+UTS 46 also allows symbols that were allowed in IDNA 2003 as well as newer symbols that are allowed according to the same principle.
 * `domain_to_ascii_strict` now performs the _CheckHyphens_ check (matching previous documentation).
 * The ContextJ rules are now implemented and always enabled, so input that fails those rules is rejected.
 * The `Idna::to_ascii_inner` method has been removed.
 It didn't make sense as a public method, since callers were unable to figure out if there were errors.
 (A GitHub search found no callers for this method.)